CBA Home

 6.2 Judge the process

-Did you answer the concerns you raised in the beginning?
+Did you answer the questions you raised in the beginning?
+Is your thesis well defended?

 What did you learn about choosing resources?
 About credentialing websites?